 Although when approaching the subject of guided tours in Berlin, it is reasonable to expect that your starting point may be a general overview tour of the city (often called a Berlin Highlights tour).
-However, depending on the guide you approach to work with, and your level of interest, it is worth considering what in particular you are interested in exploring, what themes, chapters in German history, areas of the city etc… Most guides will offer tours based on themes, with the general register consisting of a Third Reich tour – a Cold War tour – a Jewish Heritage tour – perhaps also tours focusing on more modern elements such as the city’s Graffiti and Street Art scene.
+However, depending on the guide you approach to work with, and your level of interest, it is worth considering what in particular you are interested in exploring, what themes, chapters in German history, areas of the city etc… Most guides will offer tours based on themes, with the general register consisting of a Third Reich tour – a Cold War tour – perhaps also a Jewish Heritage tour.

-As most professional guides in Berlin also have academic backgrounds in certain fields, you can find that their specialities extend to the type of tours they offer in the city – such as Modern Architecture tours and, if their background is in the culinary arts – perhaps Culinary Tours of the city’s gourmet food scene or local specialties.
+As most professional guides in Berlin also have academic backgrounds in certain fields, you can find that their specialities extend to the type of tours they offer in the city.

 Beyond the city limits, it is possible to escape Berlin for day visits to nearby Potsdam, where the former summer residences of the Prussian kings and German emperors are, to Leipzig or Dresden, or perhaps to the concentration camp memorials at Sachsenhausen and Ravensbruck.
 Taking a private tour of Sachsenhausen or private tour of Potsdam, can be a great way to spend your time once having already acquainted yourself with Berlin’s main attractions.
 Combining all three of these options together (Berlin Highlights/Potsdam/Sachsenhausen) makes for an ideal three-day itinerary.